1Wolf3/BUBILEK/Snake/README/README.md

 ***

 ***
-> 2. Third step was to create GUI.
+> 2. Second step was to create GUI.
 ***

 * creating not resizable window (lines 123-125)